otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/05-node-js-rest-api-3.md

 export default authRoute
 ```

 Time to test it out.
-Firstly, start the development server, then go to Postman.
+Firstly, start the development server, then go to **Postman**.
 Enter the URL - http://localhost:3000/api/register and data, then perform a **POST** request.

 Congrats, you have created your first user.
 Now, you can use this user to login.